All sorts of things!

 Finding and shaping stories

 This is the part I like most.
-Someone has an idea — or half an idea, or a feeling that there’s an idea somewhere nearby — and we work out what it actually is, why it matters, and how it wants to be told.
+Someone has an idea, or half an idea, or a feeling that there’s an idea somewhere nearby and we work together to find out what it actually is, why it matters, and how it wants to be told.

 Podcasts: making them, developing them, thinking about them

 I can come in at any point.
-Very early (“we want to do something audio, no idea what”) through to very late (“we’ve made six episodes and something isn’t working”).
+Very early (“we want to do something audio related, no idea what”) through to very late (“we’ve made six episodes and something isn’t working”).
 Somewhere in the middle is fine too.
+It’s always nice to be in from the ground up as I can help you to learn from the mistakes I’ve previously made!

 Food

-I first started writing about food for Lecker ten years ago.
-Since then I’ve interviewed hundreds of people: chefs, cooks, farmers, producers, historians and disability campaigners about their eating, cooking and kitchens.
-I now regularly produce and consult for brands, organisations, publications and festivals in the food world and I love to help people understand how audio specifically – and storytelling – more broadly fits in with their goals and values.
+I first started writing about food and interviewing cooks for Lecker ten years ago; a little podcast I started in my spare room which has since won two Fortnum & Mason awards and been featured in the New York Times.
+I’ve interviewed hundreds of people: chefs, cooks, farmers, producers, historians and disability campaigners about their eating, cooking and kitchens.
+I now regularly produce and consult for brands, organisations and publications in the food world and I love to help people understand how audio specifically – and storytelling more broadly – fits in with their goals and values.

 Writing and speaking

 I’ve always considered myself a writer, even when I was solely publishing work in audio form.
-Now I regularly write for my newsletter subscribers, and also write occasional commissions.
+Now I regularly write for my newsletter subscribers, and also write occasional commissioned pieces; I’ve previously had work published in The Guardian and delicious magazine.
 I’m also working on my first book, represented by Kay Peddle at Colwill & Peddle.

 My younger self would be astonished to hear this, but I absolutely love public speaking.
-I’ve given talks and participated in panels for the British Library, Open City, Interesting and at the open mic at my choir retreat after 3 wines.
+I’ve given talks and participated in panels for the British Library Food Season, Open City, the conference Interesting, the Festival of Encounters at Van Gogh House, and at the open mic at my choir retreat after 3 wines.
 I’d love to speak at your event!
-Ask me for my rates.

-I’m a co-founder of SOUNDCRAFT: Sound for Stories.
+I’m a co-founder of SOUNDCRAFT: Sound for Stories, a collective of audio makers based in St Leonards-on-Sea.
 We organise and facilitate playful and inspiring workshops and masterclasses to help audio makers get the most out of their craft.